Open Governance

 Revision process

 This governance document is a living policy, not a constitution.
 Non-material revisions (clarifications, link updates, formatting) may be made by the operator with a dated changelog note appended to the bottom of the page.
-Material revisions — changes to compensation structure, publication commitments, governance thresholds, or the reserve floor — require a seven-day public comment window announced on the monthly meeting schedule and the LongHouse mailing list.
+Material revisions — changes to compensation structure, publication commitments, governance thresholds, the reserve floor, or the succession clause — require a seven-day public comment window announced on the monthly meeting schedule and the LongHouse mailing list.
 Comment responses are published with the revised document.

 Every version is archived.
 The current version's effective date appears in the banner at the top of this page; prior versions are reachable at /governance/archive/YYYY-MM-DD/.
 The archive is read-only and maintained indefinitely.